DevNinja11/Iced-Latte-development/README.md

 ## Project Overview

-We have developed an online markerplace aimed at building a modern coffee.
+This online markerplace aimed at building a modern coffee.
 This initiative serves as a platform to enhance both our soft and hard skills while contributing to a meaningful and engaging project.
 This platform connects coffee lovers with artisanal coffee producers, offering a diverse selection of high-quality latte products.
 Users can explore various flavors, brands, and brewing methods, all in one convenient location.

 ### Tech Stack